 Current Artist in Residence

-Meet the artist in his RMG Blog post and tune in to our Instagram account on Wednesday, June 8 for his Welcome to the Studio Artist Talk and on Wednesday, July 27, 2022 for a Residency Check-in.
-Both virtual studio visits will be at 12:00pm EDT.
+Meet the artist in her RMG Blog post and tune in to our Instagram account on Tuesday, November 22, 2022 for her Welcome to the Studio Artist Talk and on Tuesday, January 24, 2023 for a Residency Check-in.
+Both virtual studio visits will be at 12:00pm ET @rmgoshawa.

-You can also drop in to say hi in person; Jordan will be onsite throughout his residency in the RBC artist incubator lab.
-If you want to confirm if Jordan is onsite the day of your visit, please call 905-576-3000 or email [email protected].
+You can also drop in to say hi in person!
+If you want to confirm that Brigitte is in the studio the day of your visit, please call 905-576-3000 or email [email protected].

 The Annual Call for Submissions